aws-quickstart/cdk-eks-blueprints/docs/addons/ingress-nginx.md

 ## Managing Multiple Ingress Controllers with IngressClasses

-The IngressNginxAddOn leverages the Kubernetes NGINX Ingress Controller, which supports using IngressClasses to avoid conflicts.
+The IngressNginxAddOn leverages the Ingress Nginx Controller, which supports using IngressClasses to avoid conflicts.
 Here's how you can set up and use IngressClasses to manage multiple Ingress controllers effectively.

 **Using IngressClasses with IngressNginxAddOn**
-To deploy multiple instances of the NGINX Ingress controller, grant them control over different IngressClasses and select the appropriate IngressClass using the ingressClassName field in your Ingress resources.
+To deploy multiple instances of the Ingress Nginx controller, grant them control over different IngressClasses and select the appropriate IngressClass using the ingressClassName field in your Ingress resources.
 The IngressNginxAddOn simplifies this setup by allowing you to define these parameters directly.

 ### Add-on Configuration Example**